Puppy Love (Paul Anka song)

 "Puppy Love" is a popular song written by Canadian-American singer Paul Anka in 1960 for Annette Funicello, a Mouseketeer, on whom he had a crush.
 Anka's version reached No. 2 on the Billboard Hot 100 behind Percy Faith's "Theme from A Summer Place", No. 4 on the Canadian CHUM Charts, and No. 33 on the UK Singles Chart.

 Donny Osmond version

 Twelve years later, the song was revived by Donny Osmond.
 It was released on February 19, 1972, and reached No. 3 on the Billboard Hot 100 on April 1, 1972.
 It peaked at No. 1 on both the Canadian RPM singles chart during April 15–29, 1972, and the UK Singles Chart during July 8 – August 5, 1972.
 Billboard ranked this version as the No. 67 song for 1972.
 It was certified Gold by the RIAA on March 24, 1972.
 It also topped the Mexican charts in 1972.
-The song was also covered by British pop group S Club Juniors in 2002.

 On March 15, 1972, DJ Robert W. Morgan played the Donny Osmond version for 90 minutes straight on KHJ in Los Angeles.
 After receiving numerous calls from listeners, LAPD raided the station studios.
 The officers left without making arrests.

+Osmond grew to loathe the record and by the early 1980s had begun openly mocking the song in his concerts.
+His contemporary performances of the song have been more earnest, albeit with some reluctance and mainly only as fan service.